musoniusr/DhammaratoDhamma/_posts/2024-11-23-practice-nurturing-for-those-heavy-triggers-anna-s-11-23-24.md

 **Anna:** Yeah, yeah.
 Okay.
 Yeah, yeah.
 Okay.
 And so your teacher was.
 Was saying that nibbana was available in every moment, right?

 **Dhammarato:** Yes.
-Bhikkhu Buddha Dasa says, In fact, here's a book that he's written.
+Bhikkhu Buddhaddasa says, In fact, here's a book that he's written.
 We've had it on our website called Nibbana for Everyone.
 Nirvana for everyone.

 **Anna:** Yeah.
 People don't believe in that.